 Prior to the Corporate Reorganization in July 2020, the Company had a profits interest plan that was a liability award plan in accordance with ASC Topic 718, Compensation - Stock Compensation (Topic 718).
 The Company measured the fair value of each award on the grant date and recognized such fair value over the requisite service period (usually the vesting period) on a straight-line basis.
 The fair value of the award was remeasured at each reporting date until the award was settled, with a true-up of compensation cost for changes in fair value prorated for the portion of the requisite service period rendered.
 Once vested, any subsequent change in fair value was recognized immediately.
-The fair value of any awards that expired or were forfeited or canceled for no value were adjusted to zero, as they occurred, such that any previously recorded compensation cost would be fully reversed.
-Subsequent to the Corporate Reorganization and amendment of the profits interest plan by Himalaya Parent in October 2020, the Company will no longer reflect compensation cost and a corresponding capital contribution associated with the ongoing mark-to-market of the Class B profits interests held by Himalaya Parent LLC, but any new profits interest awards granted by Himalaya Parent LLC to BioAtla, Inc.'s employees, or modifications to the existing awards made by Himalaya Parent LLC, will result in additional compensation cost and a corresponding capital contribution in accordance with ASC Topic 718.
+The fair value of any awards that expired or were forfeited or canceled for no value was adjusted to zero, as they occurred, such that any previously recorded compensation cost would be fully reversed.
+Subsequent to the Corporate Reorganization and amendment of the profits interest plan by Himalaya Parent in October 2020, the Company no longer reflects compensation cost and a corresponding capital contribution associated with the ongoing mark-to-market of the Class B profits interests held by Himalaya Parent LLC.

-Stock-based compensation
+Stock-Based Compensation

-Stock-based compensation expense represents the grant date fair value of equity awards over the requisite service period of the awards (usually the vesting period) on a straight-line basis.
-The Company estimates the fair value of stock option grants using the Black-Scholes option pricing model.
-Prior to the Company's initial public offering ("IPO"), the fair value of RSUs was based on the estimated fair value of the underlying common stock on the date of grant and, subsequent to the Company's IPO, the fair value is based on the closing sales price of the Company's common stock on the date of grant.
+Stock-based compensation expense represents the grant date fair value of equity awards, consisting of stock options, restricted stock units ("RSUs") and employee stock purchase plan rights, over the requisite service period of the awards (usually the vesting period) on a straight-line basis.
+The Company estimates the fair value of stock option grants and employee stock purchase plan rights using the Black-Scholes option pricing model.
+Prior to the Company's IPO, the fair value of RSUs was based on the estimated fair value of the underlying common stock on the date of grant and, subsequent to the Company's IPO, the fair value is based on the closing sales price of the Company's common stock on the date of grant.
 Equity award forfeitures are recognized as they occur.

-Income taxes
+Income Taxes

 The Company accounts for income taxes under the asset and liability method, which requires the recognition of deferred tax assets and liabilities for the expected future tax consequences of events that have been included in the consolidated financial statements.
-Under this method, deferred tax assets and liabilities are determined on the basis of the differences between the financial statements and tax basis of assets and liabilities using enacted tax rates in effect for the year in which the differences are expected to reverse.
+Under this method, deferred tax assets and liabilities are determined based on the differences between the financial statements and tax basis of assets and liabilities using enacted tax rates in effect for the year in which the differences are expected to reverse.
 The effect of a change in tax rates on deferred tax assets and liabilities is recognized as income in the period that includes the enactment date.

 The Company recognizes net deferred tax assets to the extent that the Company believes these assets are more likely than not to be realized.
-In making such a determination, management considers all available positive and negative evidence, including future reversals of existing taxable temporary differences, projected future taxable income, exclusive of reversing temporary difference, tax-planning strategies and the results of recent operations.
+In making such a determination, management considers all available positive and negative evidence, including future reversals of existing taxable temporary differences, projected future taxable income, exclusive of reversing temporary difference, tax-planning strategies, and the results of recent operations.
 If management determines that the Company would be able to realize its deferred tax assets in the future in excess of their net recorded amount, management would make an adjustment to the deferred tax asset valuation allowance, which would reduce the provision for income taxes.